Capture of Westhoek: 25th Division

 The 7th Brigade was in reserve with three of its battalions in support of the 74th Brigade.
 A battalion was sent forward to reinforce the right flank and another closed up to Westhoek Ridge in immediate reserve; the third battalion was not committed but lost many casualties to German shelling.
-The Germans attempted to make several counter-attacks into the night but all but one were dispersed by artillery-fire.
+The Germans attempted to make several counter-attacks into the night but all but one was dispersed by artillery-fire.
 When a SOS rocket went unseen in the smoke and dusk at 7:15 p.m., a German counter-attack on the left flank was defeated by infantry small-arms fire, rifles being found to be particularly effective.
 Two Vickers machine-guns brought up close to the front line, fired 10,000 rounds during the day, enfilading German counter-attacks and breaking up troop concentrations.
 The 75th Brigade took over on the night of 11/12 August and by 14 August, the 56th (1/1st London) Division (Major-General Frederick Dudgeon) and the 8th Division had relieved the 25th Division.

 Gruppe Wijtschate

 The 54th Division had a regiment north of the Ypres–Roulers railway and Reserve Infantry Regiment 90 from the railway southwards to Nonne Bosschen, with RIR 27 in support.
-The 52nd Reserve Division held the line from Nonne Bosschen south to Tower Hamlets, at the head of the Bassevillbeek Spur, with Reserve Infantry Regiment 238, RIR 239 and RIR 240.
+The 52nd Reserve Division held the line from Nonne Bosschen south to Tower Hamlets, at the head of the Bassevillebeek Spur, with Reserve Infantry Regiment 238, RIR 239 and RIR 240.
 The infantry of the 52nd Reserve Division had been in the line since 31 July and had become demoralised by the continuous British shelling.
 At 4:30 a.m. another British bombardment began and SOS flares were fired at 4:45 a.m.
 The German artillery responded so accurately that the British advance from the Ypres–Roulers railway south to Villa Hanebeek was held up and machine-gunners north of the line fired at the British as they retreated.
 (Note: German time was an hour ahead of the British time used here.)
 To the south, on the right flank of RIR 90, the 5th and 6th companies were exhausted and had suffered many casualties; in the morning mist, thickened by smoke shells, the British achieved tactical surprise.
 The 5th, 6th and 8th companies were broken through and could not prevent the British from rolling up the II Battalion, which suffered many losses after being surrounded.
 All the telephone wires had been cut in the bombardment and signal lamps could not be seen in the fog and smoke.
 Observers and machine-gunners further back could not see either and the British captured the Albrechtstellung.
 When runners reached the 12th Company in the Wilhemstellung, it began an immediate counter-attack and the HQ of RIR 90 signalled for Reserve Infantry Regiment 27 to move forward.
 The 12th Company managed to cross to the west side of the Hanebeek, despite the British artillery but could advance no further and took cover in several damaged pillboxes.